The Power of the Weisfeiler-Leman Algorithm to Decompose Graphs: Preliminaries

-By definition, every coloring~$\chi_{G,k}^{i+1}$ induces a refinement of the partition of the~$k$-tuples of vertices of the graph~$G$ with coloring~$\chi_{G,k}^{i}$.
+By definition, every coloring~$\chi_{G,k}^{i+1}$ induces a refinement of the partition of the~$k$-tuples of vertices of the graph~$G$ into the color classes of~$\chi_{G,k}^{i}$.
 Thus, there is a minimal~$i$ such that the partition of the vertex $k$-tuples induced by~$\chi_{G,k}^{i+1}$ is not strictly finer than the one induced by~$\chi_{G,k}^i$.
-For this value of~$i$, we call the coloring~$\chi_{G,k}^i$ the \emph{stable} coloring of~$G$ and denote it by $\chi_{G,k}$.
+For this value of~$i$, we call the coloring~$\chi_{G,k}^i$ the \emph{final} coloring of~$G$ and denote it by $\chi_{G,k}$.
+If $G$ is clear from the context or irrelevant, we also use the notation $\chi_k$ for $\chi_{G,k}$.

-The original WL algorithm is its 2-dimensional variant \cite{WeisfeilerL68}.
+The original WL algorithm is its $2$-dimensional variant \cite{WeisfeilerL68}.
 Since that version is the central algorithm of this paper, we omit the index $2$ and write $\chi_{G}$ instead of $\chi_{G,2}$.